s1530129650/EnshengShi.github.io/_pages/about.md

 * Performing S (identifier splitting) is always significantly better than not performing it.
 And different code pre-processing has a large impact on performance (-18\% to +25\%)

-* To more comprehensively evaluate different models, it is recommended to use multiple datasets, as the rank among models can be inconsistent on different datasets.
+* To more comprehensively evaluate different models, it is recommended to use multiple datasets, as rank among models can be inconsistent on different datasets.

-* More finding about Evalution metics, code pre-processing opeartions, evaluated datasets(the data size, splitting way and duplication ratio )
+* More findings of the evaluated metric, code pre-processing operations, evaluated datasets(the data size, splitting way, and duplication ratio )
 </details>

 </font>

 **CAST: Enhancing Code Summarization with Hierarchical Splitting and Reconstruction of Abstract Syntax Trees**
  <font size=2>